Maus: Synopsis

 Most of the book weaves in and out of two timelines.
-In the frame tale of the narrative present, Spiegelman interviews his father Vladek in the Rego Park neighborhood of Queens in New York City in 1978–79.
-The story that Vladek tells unfolds in the narrative past, which begins in the mid-1930s, and continues until the end of the Holocaust in 1945.
+In the frame tale of the narrative present, Spiegelman interviews his father, Vladek, in the Rego Park neighborhood of Queens in New York City in 1978–79.
+The story Vladek tells unfolds in the narrative past, which begins in the mid-1930s, and continues until the end of the Holocaust in 1945.

 In Rego Park in 1958, a young Art Spiegelman is skating with his friends when he falls down and hurts himself, but his friends keep going.
-When he returns home, he finds his father Vladek, who asks him why he is upset, and Art proceeds to tell him that his friends left him behind.
+When he returns home, he finds his father, who asks him why he is upset, and Art tells him that his friends left him behind.
 His father responds in broken English, "Friends?
 Your friends?
 If you lock them together in a room with no food for a week, then you could see what it is, friends!"

 As an adult, Art visits his father, from whom he has become estranged.
-Vladek has remarried to a woman called Mala since the suicide of Art's mother Anja in 1968.
+Vladek has remarried a woman named Mala since the suicide of Art's mother Anja in 1968.
 Art asks Vladek to recount his Holocaust experiences.
 Vladek tells of his time in the Polish city of Częstochowa and how he came to marry into Anja's wealthy family in 1937 and move to Sosnowiec to become a manufacturer.
-Vladek begs Art not to include this in the book and Art reluctantly agrees.
+Vladek begs Art not to include this in the book, and Art reluctantly agrees.
 Anja suffers a breakdown due to postpartum depression after giving birth to their first son Richieu, and the couple go to a sanitarium in Nazi-occupied Czechoslovakia for her to recover.
 After they return, political and anti-Semitic tensions build until Vladek is drafted just before the Nazi invasion of Poland.
 Vladek is captured at the front and forced to work as a prisoner of war.
 After his release, he finds Germany has annexed Sosnowiec, and he is dropped off on the other side of the border in the German protectorate.
 He sneaks across the border and reunites with his family.

 During one of Art's visits, he finds that a friend of Mala's has sent the couple one of the underground comix magazines Art contributed to.
-Mala had tried to hide it, but Vladek finds and reads it.
-In "Prisoner on the Hell Planet", Art is traumatized by his mother's suicide three months after his release from the mental hospital, and in the end depicts himself behind bars saying, "You murdered me, Mommy, and left me here to take the rap!"
+Mala tries to hide it, but Vladek finds and reads it.
+In "Prisoner on the Hell Planet", Art is traumatized by his mother's suicide three months after his release from the mental hospital, and in the end, depicts himself behind bars saying, "You murdered me, Mommy, and left me here to take the rap!"
 Though it brings back painful memories, Vladek admits that dealing with the issue in such a way was for the best.